EtheaDev/DelphiGoogleMap/README.md

 No documentation available, but the Demo explain very well the use of the component.

 ### RELEASE NOTES
+02 Nov 2021:
+- Version 1.1.0
+- Added method to register UserDataFolder: TEdgeGoogleMapViewer.RegisterUserDataFolder
+- Added Event Handler BeforeInitMap
+- Added a secondary form to Demo (to test multiple instance of component)

 24 Sep 2021:
 - Version 1.0.0
 - Google Map Viewer Component based on TEdgeBrowser